ychenlab/US-COVID-19-BY-COUNTY/README.md

 http://datamapproject.com/

-The initial view of the map shows a heatmap of COVID-19 conditions in the United States by county.
+The initial view of the map shows a **heatmap of COVID-19 conditions in the United States by county**.
 Clicking on the county will zoom the map to the clicked county.
 Information about the county will show in the information box.

-When zoomed to a certain level, hospitals are shown as grey circles.
-Clicking on the circles will show a tooltip of information for the clicked county.
+When zoomed to a certain level, **hospitals** are shown as grey circles.
+Clicking on the circles will show a tooltip of information for the clicked hospital.
+The proportion shown as ‘XX beds per confirmed' assumes that all beds are for COVID-19.
+The actual number of beds available will be much lower.

+*(Repatriation/Cruise ship cases, unknown cases, unassigned cases, and out-of-state cases are excluded from the map)*

 ## Data source